Martin Johansen

-Martin Bro Johansen (/da/; born 22 July 1972 in Glostrup) is a Danish former footballer.
+Martin Bro Johansen (/da/; born 22 July 1972) is a Danish former footballer.
 He played usually as a midfielder but could also play as a forward.
 During his career he played for FC Copenhagen, B 1903 and most notably Coventry City in the FA Premier League.

 Johansen appeared once for the Danish national team in his career.
 His twin brother Michael Johansen was also a professional footballer.